mpg-age-bioinformatics/jawm/docs/process_examples.md

 Demonstrates how to define dependencies between processes using `depends_on`.

 _**Note**_: `depends_on` can be a single process name or a list of process names.
 The current process will only run after all listed dependencies have completed successfully.
+With a parameter YAML file, this process can be initiated using `Process(name="process_A", param_file="parameters/dependency.yaml")`

 **Example:**
 ```python